--Brian Eno, interview, 2001
+Brian Eno, interview, 2001

 After the success of the first Roxy Music album, the band recognized they could take the pop-art manifesto one step further.
 Led Zeppelin and Pink Floyd had a no-singles, no-Top of the Pops scorched earth policy, but Roxy understood that singles were a different form, and had a potentially different and wider audience than the LPs.
 Besides, the pop-art movement did not distinguish between high and low art (a critical concept), and so the singles market was up for grabs: “I think a single is necessary,” said Ferry in the summer of 1972.
 “Most of the best things in pop have been done in that medium.”
 A favourite single was Leader of the Pack by the The Shangri-Las, a teenage tragedy song that was referenced in ‘Virginia Plain’ viz ve the sound of reving motor bikes (legend had the Shangri-Las recording their motorbike in a hotel lobby, while Roxy hung a tape reel-to-reel outside Command Studios at Piccadilly Circus).
 Ferry would have been drawn to the the narrative story-telling of the song (I met him at the candy store/He turned and smiled at me/You get the picture), not to mention great internal dynamics and yet even more car accidents (look out! look out! look out!
 CRASH).
 Ferry understood that singles were min-adventures that advertised and sold the artist, entertained the listener, and told complete stories in one affordable package.
-Singles were a given for Roxy Music and a shot of hyper pop-art in the charts would seal the deal.
+Singles were a given and a shot of Roxy Music pop-art in the music charts would seal the deal.

-Make Me a Deal – verses 1 &2
+II.
+Make Me a Deal

 Make me a deal and make it straight